 Beware of low-volume stocks, as well as microcap stocks and penny stocks, They are far easier to manipulate than large-cap stocks or securities with high-volume trading.
 Exercise extreme caution when engaged in day trading.
-Before you act on certain information, check to see where it’s coming from.
-It might take more work on your part to verify and vet the source, but it’s better than making a move that could result in tons of lost money.
+Before you act on a tantilizing report, check to see where it’s coming from.
+It might take more work and time on your part to verify and vet the source, but it’s better than making a move that could result in tons of lost money.

 The Bottom Line

 Stakeholders in financial markets are considering what is and what is not market manipulation as well as whether all market manipulation should always be illegal.
 Falling victim to market manipulation isn’t fun.
 It is also expensive.
 Hard-earned money that’s lost because you jumped onto an otherwise fraudulent claim can be hard to recoup.
 Suspect fraud?
-Report it to the Securities and Exchange Commission.
+Report it to the SEC.
 If you think you’ve been duped, the SEC wants to make sure others won’t be.

 Tips for Long-term Investing

 - If you’re struggling to understand how the market moves, or you want your money to work harder for you, consider talking to an expert.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.